thaisaraujom/embedded_artificial_intelligence/projects/project_2/README.md

 The parameters for the sweep were chosen randomly, and there were tested 10 different types of configuration to the KakashiNet architecture.

-The best configuration can be seen in the image below, which has __2__ convolutional layers with __16__ filters __5x5__ each.
-Then, we have the polling layer using __AveragePooling__, it has the number __0.01__ as the learning rate, __32__ as the batch size value.
+The best configuration can be seen in the image below, which has __2__ convolutional layers.
+Then, we have the polling layer using __AveragePooling__, it has the number __0.001__ as the learning rate, __64__ as the batch size value.
 In the end, it has a flatten layer followed by three fully connected layers with 120, 84 and 10 neurons, respectively.
 This configuration achieved an accuracy of 99.47%.

 ![image info](./img/kakashinet_background.png)